 - Be sure to put your name and the page number in the header. - The Nurturing Teacher Leadership Profile is in 3 sections; be sure to complete all 3 sections. - Follow all required margin, font, word count, and page length directions.
-Double space. - Copy and paste each prompt at the beginning of each response. - In the Content-Area Specific Essays, only do the essays for your certificate area and developmental level.
+Double space. - Copy and paste each prompt at the beginning of each response.
+Single space prompt. - In the Content-Area Specific Essays (Part 3), only do the essays for your certificate area and developmental level.